Texas teen wins National Spelling Bee

 Atman Balakrishnan, the 12-year-old son of 1985 champion Balu Natarajan, didn't advance to the finals.

-This year's Scripps National Spelling Bee featured the largest number of competitors -- 516 -- in its history.
+This year's Scripps National Spelling Bee, which took place in Oxon Hill, Maryland, featured the largest number of competitors -- 516 -- in its history.
 They ranged in age from 8 to 15.

 Contestants came from every state and a handful of other countries.
 Enya Hubers of Burlington, Ontario, was among the last 16 spellers.